jmodares/UB-ANC-Emulator/README.md

 # UB-ANC Emulator
 ## An Emulation Framework for Multi-Agent Drone Networks
-UB-ANC Emulator is an emulation environment created to design, implement, and test various applications (missions) involving one or more drones in software, and provide seamless transition to experimentation.
+The UB-ANC Emulator is an emulation environment created to design, implement, and test various applications (missions) involving one or more drones in software, and provide seamless transition to experimentation.
 It provides flexibility in terms of the underlying flight dynamics and network simulation models.
 By default, it provides low-fidelity flight dynamics and network simulation, thus high scalability (it can support a large number of emulated agents).
 Depending on the application, it can connect to a high-fidelity physics engine for more accurate flight dynamics of agents (drones).
 It can also connect to a high-fidelity network simulation to model the effect of interference, packet losses, and protocols on network throughput, latency, and reliability (e.g., we have integrated [ns-3](https://www.nsnam.org) into the emulator).
 Another important aspect of the UB-ANC Emulator is its ability to be extended to different setups and connect to external communication hardware.
 This capability allows robotics researchers to emulate the mission planning part in software while the network researcher tests new network protocols on real hardware, or allows a network of real drones to connect to emulated drones and coordinate their tasks.

 ## Build

+> IMPORTANT: A file that is required to build the UB-ANC Emulator using the following instructions is no longer available.
+We are preparing an alternative build process and will update this README as soon as we resolve the problem.

-The current version of UB-ANC Emulator uses [QGroundControl 3.2](http://qgroundcontrol.com) and [ns-3.27](https://www.nsnam.org) as its main libraries.
-The build process explained here is targeted for Linux (Debian compatible) platforms.
-In order to use the emulator on other platforms such as Windows, you can use a virtual machine with Ubuntu 16.04 installed.
-There is also a Docker image provided that can be used.
-Please read [Docker](#docker) section for more detail.
-First, these packages need to be installed:
+The current version of the UB-ANC Emulator uses [QGroundControl 3.2](http://qgroundcontrol.com) and [ns-3.27](https://www.nsnam.org) as its main libraries.
+The build process explained here is targeted for Linux (Debian) platforms.
+We recommend using [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
+If you would like to use the emulator on other platforms, such as Windows, we have also provided a docker image.
+Please read the [Docker](#Docker) section for more details.

+The following packages need to be installed before building the emulator:

 ```
 sudo apt-get update && sudo apt-get upgrade